“Joseph was excellent and very much impressed those who were present and [we] would definitely be eager to use him again in upcoming hearings.”

 Newman v Hertfordshire County Council: Joseph represented the Defendant in a one-day hearing before HHJ Pearce sitting as a deputy judge of the High Court.
 He successfully had twelve of the Claimants’ thirteen arguments struck out or had summary judgment entered against them.

-Re D: advising on the merits of relief from forfeiture in a case where the bailiffs discovered that the tenant had died during execution of the possession order and there was no person capable of applying for relief for a considerable time.
+Re D: Advising on the merits of relief from forfeiture in a case where the bailiffs discovered that the tenant had died during execution of the possession order and there was no person capable of applying for relief for a considerable time.

 Southern Housing v Watts: four-day trial for contempt of court featuring discrimination and public sector equality duty defences.
 The matter also dealt with the consequences of a contemnor’s death on proceedings after trial but before judgment.